 Dr. Dallas O. Goble

-Dr. Dallas O. Goble will be honored for his time and effort devoted to veterinary medicine and for being an exemplary role model for future alumni with a 2004 Alumni Recognition Award from Kansas State University.
+Dr. Dallas O. Goble was honored for his time and effort devoted to veterinary medicine and for being an exemplary role model for future alumni with a 2004 Alumni Recognition Award from Kansas State University.

-The honor comes from K-State College of Veterinary Medicine and its alumni association.
-The award will be presented at the American Association of Equine Practitioners annual meeting during the K-State alumni reception Dec.
-5 at the Hyatt Regency in Denver.
+The honor came from the K-State College of Veterinary Medicine and its alumni association.
+The award was presented at the American Association of Equine Practitioners annual meeting during the K-State alumni reception Dec.
+5, 2004 at the Hyatt Regency in Denver.

 Goble graduated from Medicine Lodge (Kan.)
 High School in 1959.
 He graduated from K-State in 1965 with a degree in agriculture; he later received an additional degree in arts and sciences in 1967.
 Goble then attended the K-State College of Veterinary Medicine and earned his DVM in 1969.